British Cemeteries, Talks and Virtual Tours

 This group will offer a series of individual talks or virtual tours about British cemeteries and will focus on the history of each cemetery.
 The talks will highlight some of the people buried there and time will be allowed at the end of each session for Qs and As.

 The intention is that the group will run every other month, on the 1st Wednesday, from 3pm to 4:30pm.
-(This could be changed to suit the group.)
+Although that may vary.

-Please address any queries to the Groups Co-Ordinator and quote Cemeteries in your message.
+Please address any other Trust u3a queries to the Groups Co-Ordinator.